-My goal as a blogger is to write about those things that will help each of us draw nearer to the lord.
-The Lord has said, “draw near unto me and I will draw near unto you.”
+My goal is to write about those things that will help each of us draw nearer to the lord.
+The Lord said, “draw near unto me and I will draw near unto you.”
 With that purpose in mind I would like to explore the following scripture.

 They who are of a celestial spirit shall receive the same body which was a natural body; even ye shall receive your bodies, and your glory shall be that glory by which your bodies are quickened.